The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: The elliptic-localized solutions of mKdV equation

 with

 and

 Furthermore, we list the concrete sequence of $\zeta^{[j]}$ and $\mu^{[j]}$ as:

-where $\mathbf{Z}_i=z_i,$ if $\lambda(z_i)\in \ii \mathbb{R}, c_i\in \mathbb{R}$ or $\mathbf{Z}_i=\left[z_i,2l-z_i^*\right]$, if $\lambda(z_i)\in \mathbb{C} \backslash \ii \mathbb{R}$. \end{remark}
+where $\mathbf{Z}_i=z_i,$ if $\lambda(z_i)\in \ii \mathbb{R}, c_i\in \mathbb{R}$ or $\mathbf{Z}_i=\left[z_i,2l-z_i^*\right]$, if $\lambda(z_i)\in \mathbb{C} \backslash (\ii \mathbb{R}\cup \mathbb{R})$, $c_i\in \mathbb{C}\backslash\{0\}$. \end{remark}

-For any positive integer $N$, we could have infinitely many solutions through choosing the different value of uniform parameters $z_i\neq z_j$, $z_i\in S$, $i=1,2,\cdots,N$.
-The exact expressions of $N$ elliptic-breather solutions are obtained by equation \eqref{eq:mKdV-solution-xi-n-1} or equation \eqref{eq:mKdV-solution-xi-n-1-vec}.
-Then, we just list some elliptic-breather solutions $u^{[N]}(x,t)$ under the different elliptic function backgrounds with different parameter $l$ in following subsection.
+For any positive integer $N$, we could have infinite solutions by choosing different values of the uniform parameters $z_i\neq z_j$, $z_i\in S$, $i=1,2,\cdots,m$.
+The exact expressions of solutions $u^{[N]}(x,t)$ are obtained by equations \eqref{eq:mKdV-solution-xi-n-1} or \eqref{eq:mKdV-solution-xi-n-1-vec}.
+Then, we provide solutions $u^{[N]}(x,t)$ under the different elliptic function backgrounds in the following subsection.